 - Organise or promote local CPD events for coaches

-- Deal with coaching-related complaints within the county (refer for advice when necessary)
+- Assist with coaching-related complaints within the county / region

-- Be aware of, and have contact with, the local County Sport Partnership including bursary schemes
+- Be aware of the local Active Partnership including bursary schemes and training events

 - Attend local and national archery conferences if possible